 Watch this short video and learn the true cost of clutter.

 MY FAVORITE DECLUTTERING TOOLS

 Get on the Waitlist to Join The Cleaning Club!
 The only club dedicated to helping you learn to clean and tidy your home in the best most efficient way possible!
-When you sign up below you’ll get my free Cleaning Calendar and you’ll be the first to know when the doors open!
+When you sign up below you’ll get my free Cleaning Calendar which provides all the space you need to keep track of what room you’re tackling and what you’re likely to toss, donate or simply throw away.
+Plus, you’ll be the first to know when the doors open!

 thredUP is not your typical thrift store.
 They’re the world’s largest online secondhand shopping destination with thousands of like-new styles from your favorite brands at up to 90% off retail.
 Just clean out your closet, order a kit, and mail the clothes back to thredUp.
 They do the rest and send you a check.
 Plus when you join thredUP you get $10 to spend any way you like!
 Join here.

 Decluttr specializes in buying used CDs, DVDs, Blu-rays and games to help people make room and money.
 With Decluttr users can enter their items’ barcodes into the site’s valuation engine and get an instant offer.
 Also, Decluttr features an app that allows users to scan items through their smartphones.
 Clean out those bookshelves and get rid of your old cd’s, DVD’s and more with decluttr.
 Go here to learn more and to start selling.